servicecatalog/documentation/Manuals/DeploymentGuide/Deployment Guide.md

 ## 2. ESCM OpenStack Resources

 The ESCM barclamp creates instance and volume stacks using predefined Heat templates.
-The ESCM Docker containers are hosted on the provisioned instance and use Cinder volumes for persisting data (logs and data).
+The ESCM Docker containers are hosted on the provisioned instance (Docker host) and use Cinder volumes for persisting data (logs and data).

 The settings for the Heat templates are not exposed in the barclamp graphical interface, but available only in _Raw_ mode: